Mi7ai/Ledra/README.md

 - For more details, see the [LICENSE](./LICENSE) file.

 The software is provided "as is," without warranty of any kind, express or implied.
 Please review the full license terms in the `LICENSE` file before using any portion of this code.

+# What is this project
+A backend API built with ASP.NET Core Web API, following Clean Architecture principles, for an expense management application.